cas

 bool \GlobalData\Client::cas(string $key, mixed $old_value, mixed $new_value)

-The value can be written only if the value corresponding to the key has not been modified by other clients since the last time it was fetched by the current client.
+The value can only be written if, after the last read by the current client, the value corresponding to this key has not been modified by other clients.

 Parameters